When MJ and his brothers left Motown Records, they signed with CBS Records in 1975.

 - BOA’s remedies upon an Event of Default included its right to resort to all of the collateral and to exercise the rights of a secured party according to applicable law.
 Further, MJPT would be obligated to pay to BOA a default fee of $1O million, and BOA could, at its discretion, publicly or privately sell the MIJAC Catalog and the Administrative Agreements upon such terms as BOA deemed commercially reasonable.

 On February 24, 2004, the New York Daily News reported that Michael Jackson, beset with legal problems, was again considering securitizing his song catalog.
 But still, the rumor was false.
 What happened in that period was one of the usual extensions, which increased the principal amount from 70 million up to 72.
 But Bank of America’s conditions became more and more impossible, as well as the shortages into the accounts and withdrawals of too high bank costs.

-Michael Jackson was not a newbie, neither a naive nor ignorant.
-He knew the business very well as growing up in the music industry and saw the music industry growing up with him.
+Michael Jackson was not a newbie, neither naive nor ignorant.
+He knew the business very well as he grew up in the music industry and saw the music industry growing up with him.
 Sadly be aware of what surrounded him was not enough.

 - Who’s Who in Bowie Bonds – University of Exeter.

 - https://www.thewrap.com/inside-secrets-goldman-deal-22479/ Loan agreement